 10. You’ll watch the sunset from this picturesque spot…

 Take a short trip to the East End and you’ll discover The Glasgow Necropolis, a beautiful Victorian cemetery.
-Sitting atop one of Glasgow’s highest hills, it offers one of the most spectacular views of the city.
+Sitting atop one of Glasgow’s highest hills, it offers one of the most spectacular views of the Glasgow city centre.
 Stick around until the early evening, when you can watch the sun go down between the elegant statues and memorials – it’s the perfect place to get lost in your thoughts after a busy day of classes.

 11. You’ll know when it’s time for ‘taps aff’